Czechs seize poisonous booze that could kill thousands

 Spirits laced with toxic methyl alcohol have killed at least 28 people and blinded several others over the past six weeks in the central European country’s biggest health scare in decades.

-The 0.42 liter bottles of poisonous rum, 3,300 liters (725 gallons) in total, were found in an illegal warehouse in Zlin, a regional capital 300 km (190 miles) east of Prague.
+The 0.42 litre bottles of poisonous rum, 3,300 litres (725 gallons) in total, were found in an illegal warehouse in Zlin, a regional capital 300 km (190 miles) east of Prague.

 “It is a highly toxic mixture that the producer packaged and prepared for distribution into the retail network,” the Czech Agriculture and Food Inspection Authority said in a statement.